 - Activity B: Produce a question analysis framework

-- Document with final list of priority policy questions that can be answered with available data and capacity, agreed internally by the NIPN country team.
+- Document including the final list of priority policy questions that can be answered with available data and capacity of the NIPN team.

 - Questions analysis framework setting out availability, accessibility, quality of data and capacities required to address the policy questions.

-At this stage, it is important to assess the gap between what is needed for robust data analysis to answer the policy-relevant question versus what is available, as well as the challenges presented by the data.
+At this stage, it is important to assess the gap between the data required for robust data analysis and the data available, as well as the challenges presented by the available data.

-The NIPN policy experts review the final list of priority questions for NIPN which comes out of the workshop in Step 2, to ensure these are fully aligned with the policy makers’ priorities and the political calendar (‘window of opportunity’).
-They also recommend the optimal order for answering questions by data analysis, to obtain initial results which could influence the direction of the analysis.
+The NIPN policy experts review the final list of priority questions for NIPN which is the output of the consultation workshop in Step 2, to ensure these are fully aligned with the policy makers’ priorities and the political calendar (‘window of opportunity’).
+They also recommend the optimal order for answering questions by data analysis taking into account that initial results may influence the direction of the analysis.

 The NIPN data experts review the list of questions to establish whether they can be answered based on the technical feasibility criteria.
 To do so they will:

-- Map out the data required to respond to the questions against the data availability and accessibility, while also taking into account data quality.
+- Map out the data availability and accessibility of data required to respond to the questions, while also taking into account data quality.
 The data landscape will be a helpful document for this exercise (section 3.1).

 Framework for mapping data and indicators***** Example of data mapping in a fictional country

-Based on your review, produce a question analysis framework which sets out for each question:
+Based on the previous step, now develop a question analysis framework which includes the following details for each question separately:

 - The available and accessible data, its source and quality, noting data gaps.

-- The methods to be used for analysis and the time required.
+- The methods to be used for analysis and the estimated time to do analysis.

 Question analysis framework in Mali (from the NEP)